nzp-team/documentation/markdown/mapping/waypointing.md

 Special Waypoint nodes are used in conjunction with a valid `func_nzp_door` to prevent zombies from attempting to path through currently closed doors.

 A valid `func_nzp_door` requires an ID to be set in the `wayTarget` entity field.
-Targetting this `wayTarget` within waypoint mode is as simple as placing a waypoint node within the door entity you have created, and creating a special entity whilst this node is selected.
+Targetting this `wayTarget` within waypoint mode is done via placing a waypoint node within the door entity you have created, and creating a special entity whilst this node is selected.
 Correct use of this function can be clarifyed by a console output.

 ## Pathing Behaviour